Russians get 1st gold thanks to 15-year-old Zagitova

-Bronze went to Kaetlyn Osmond, giving Canada four overall medals in figure skating.
+Kaetlyn Osmond, who had considered quitting the sport, won bronze to give Canada four overall medals in figure skating.

+Zagitova’s victory in one of the games’ spotlight events ended the gold drought for the Russians and added another chapter to her battle with her friend and training partner.
+It could become a skating rivalry for the ages.

+”I’ve got a big life in sports ahead of me and I want to keep going for many years,” Medvedeva said.

 Medvedeva seemed well on her way to Olympic gold as she went unbeaten for two seasons.
 But she battled a cracked bone in her right foot this season and Zagitova emerged, eventually surpassing Medvedeva.

 Medvedeva had set a world mark in the short program, and a few minutes later her countrywoman beat it.
-The difference in the short program wound up being the margin between gold and silver.
+The difference in the short program wound up being the exact margin – 1.31 points- between gold and silver.

 On Friday, Zagitova went first, greeted by loud chants and cheers from the Russian fans desperate for that first gold.